 This study provides new information about verbal learning and progression of AD and MCI.
-This study compared 10 covariance structures in the LMM analysis of longitudinal changes in AVDELTOT scores, found CS covariance structure is the best and identified differences in AVDELTOT scores among three diagnostic groups at baseline.
-Further, we described the significant decline in AVDELTOT scores at 4-year follow-ups.
-Using LMM analysis, our findings provide the first evidence of the longitudinal effect of $APOE-\varepsilon 4$ allele and PHS scores on the AVDELTOT scores related to AD and make it clear that verbal memory examination scores could be a good predictor for AD.
+This study compared 10 covariance structures in the LMM analysis of longitudinal changes in AVDELTOT scores, found CS covariance structure is the best, and identified differences in AVDELTOT scores among three diagnostic groups at baseline.
+Furthermore, we described the significant decline in AVDELTOT scores at 4-year follow-ups.
+Using LMM analysis, our findings provide the first evidence of the longitudinal effect of APOE-&4 allele and PHSs on the AVDELTOT scores related to AD and make it clear that verbal memory examination scores could be a good predictor for AD.